TinkerTools/tinkerdoc/text/cite.rst

 How to Cite Tinker
 ------------------

-Any published work which utilizes Tinker shall give appropriate acknowledgement to the Tinker 8 developer community's contribution by including `Tinker 8`_.
+Any published work which utilizes Tinker shall give appropriate acknowledgement to the Tinker8 developer community's contribution by including Tinker8_.

 How to Cite Tinker9
 -------------------

-In addition to the main Tinker reference `Tinker 8`_, appropriate acknowledgement to the Tinker9 developer community's contribution by including Tinker9_.
+In addition to the main Tinker reference `Tinker8`_, appropriate acknowledgement to the Tinker9 developer community's contribution by including Tinker9_.

 Download Citation Files
 -----------------------